jpnurmi/znc-playback/README.md

     /msg *playback PLAY <buffer(s)> [from] [to]

-Where the first argument is a comma-separated list of channels (supports wildcards), and optional last two arguments are number of seconds elapsed since _January 1, 1970_.
+Where the first argument is a comma-separated list of channels (supports wildcards), and optional last two arguments are number of seconds (floating point for millisecond precision) elapsed since _January 1, 1970_.

-When a client connects to ZNC, it should request the module to play all buffers, starting from *0* (first connect) or the the timestamp of the latest received message (consecutive reconnects).
+When a client connects to ZNC, it may request the module to play all buffers, starting from *0* (first connect) or the the timestamp of the latest received message (consecutive reconnects).